Wishes (Oh Land song)

 "Wishes" is a song recorded and written by Danish singer-songwriter Oh Land.
 It was released as a single on 22 November 2019 through Tusk or Tooth Records.

 Background and release

 The single cover artwork was created by the Danish graphic design firm Hvass&Hannibal, designers of the cover for Oh Land's third remix extended play, Replanting Family Tree (2019).
-"Salt" was released for digital download and streaming in Denmark on 22 November 2019, through Tusk or Tooth Records.
+"Wishes" was released for digital download and streaming in Denmark on 22 November 2019, through Tusk or Tooth Records.
 Outside of Denmark, the single was self-released by Oh Land to digital retailers.